aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/known-issues/known-issues-in-aspose-slides-for-java-14-4-0/_index.md

 {{% alert color="primary" %}}

-Aspose.Slides for Java 14.4.0 provides new decision for PowerPoint documents processing.
+Aspose.Slides for PHP via Java 14.4.0 provides new decision for PowerPoint documents processing.
 There are some restrictions and known issues, which will be removed in coming releases:

 - Some shapes have wrong geometry in serialized PPT documents (arc, circular arrow, callouts).
 - Not all PPTX text formatting features are supported in PPT serialization (tabulation, indentation and paragraph formatting limitations).